PoliticalGraveyard.com

 Donna Burden — of Ontario, San Bernardino County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1996.
 Female.
 Still living as of 1996.

 Mrs. J. Frank Burke — of California.
 Democrat.
-Candidate for Presidential Elector for California.
+Democratic Presidential Elector for California, 1940 (voted for Franklin D. Roosevelt and Henry A. Wallace).
 Female.
 Presumed deceased.
 Burial location unknown.

 Rolinda Burke — of Anaheim, Orange County, Calif.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 2004.
 Female.
 Still living as of 2004.